ThomasSteendijk/ExamplePackages/Intune/MicrosoftTeams_Evergreen/ReadMe.md

 The packages already have all needed information and configuration.

 # How does this look (client side):
 The user can install the software from the company portal.

 ![UserMsg1](./Configuration/Images/MSTeams_PreviewUserMsg1.png)

 If the user has teams installed but it is out-of-date it will be updated. if the user is not using teams at that moment the update will happen without interupting the user.
-If the user has teams active they will be prompted to close the application or defer the installation
+If the user has teams active they will be prompted to close the application or defer the installation.

 ![UserMsg1](./Configuration/Images/MSTeams_PreviewUserMsg1.png)

 and while the installation is going on they will get a progress message

 ![UserMsg1](./Configuration/Images/MSTeams_PreviewUserMsg2.png)

 Then when the update is finished teams will automaticaly be restarted and the user can continue.